flag of FranceFrench Accessibility Home Site Map Skiptocontent Contact Tours Travel Guide Visa Search

 • Employment: all the above projects imply employing local people to benefit the local communities.

-Calculating CO2 Emissions & Offsetting:
+Calculating CO2 Emissions & Offsetting

 There are several carbon calculators available today.
 Some programs are designed to calculate a specific result for each destination, depending on various factors such as distance traveled, number of passengers, type of aircraft used, and so on.
 While there are other programs based on "Carbon Zoning", where the planet is divided into several zones and where travellers can donate a specific amount approximated on the mount of CO2 released by an average flight to any of these zones.

-Useful Resources & CO2 Calculators:
+CO2 Calculators: